 The drainage system will not be a traditional conveyance system that seeks to move the runoff to the river as soon as possible.
 The system will be designed to detain the surface runoff on the land in the detention basins before releasing it slowly and in a controlled manner to the Sacramento River.
 This will separate the agricultural and urban runoffs and create an isolated area between the two canals for wildlife and plant habitat.
 The detention basins and canal corridors will be developed as conjunctive uses with parks, linear parkways, utility corridors, and other compatible land uses.
-Including the drainage canals and detention basins with the other conjunctive uses will help convert a potential physical barrier into an amenity that serves as a local linkage, an aesthetically pleasing viewshed, and/or passive/active recreational areas.
+Including the drainage canals and detention basins with the other conjunctive uses a local linkage, an aesthetically pleasing viewshed, and/or passive/active recreational areas.